Kombu Onigiri (Seasoned Kelp)

 When it comes to storing onigiri for later enjoyment, follow these tips:

-• Wrap each onigiri tightly in plastic wrap to preserve their moisture.
+• Wrap each onigiri tightly in plastic wrap to preserve its moisture.

 • You can keep them at room temperature for up to half a day.